 Two films he photographed have been nominated for Oscars, two for Baftas and three for Emmys with two taking the top honour.
 Various other awards have been garnered over the last 34 years.

-He has been living in and working out of London for the last 17 years but recently moved to Los Angeles.
+He has been living in and working out of London for the last 18 years.